kvarak/dnd/docs/_Classes/paladin.md

  **Hope**.
 Nothing is inevitable.
 When light is being consumed by darkness, continue fighting until your final breath.
 There is always a better outcome be had.

 ### Revealing the Hidden
 When you take this oath, you excel at finding what is hidden.
-You gain proficiency with the Investigation skill.
+Add *Investigation* to your class skills and gain 1 skill point to spend on this skill.

 ### Sacred Touch
 When you use the Divine Smite feature, your weapon gleams with astral radiance and the target becomes visible if it’s invisible.
 It sheds dim light in a 5 ft radius and can’t become invisible for as long as you concentrate, up to 1 minute.